It’s almost impossible to put into words how important sleep is.

 Sleep masks are worth the investment

-Sleep masks are a quick and easy way to block out the light when it’s time to sleep.
-By blocking out the light, you’ll improve your circadian rhythm and signal to your body that it’s time to go to sleep.
+Sleep masks are a quick and easy way to block out the light when it’s time to hit the sack.
+By blocking out the light, you’ll improve your circadian rhythm and signal to your body that it’s time to rest.

-This will increase the levels of melatonin in your body, helping you fall asleep faster and for longer.
+This will increase the levels of melatonin in your body, helping you drift off faster and for longer.